Eyemouth

-Eyemouth is a town and civil parish in Berwickshire, in the Scottish Borders area of Scotland.
+Eyemouth is a coastal harbour town and civil parish in Berwickshire, in the Scottish Borders area of Scotland.
 It is 2 mi east of the main north–south A1 road and 8 mi north of Berwick-upon-Tweed.
+It had a population of 3,701 in 2022.

 The town's name comes from its location at the mouth of the Eye Water.
 The Berwickshire coastline consists of high cliffs over deep clear water with sandy coves and picturesque harbours.
 A fishing port, Eyemouth holds a yearly Herring Queen Festival.
 Notable buildings in the town include Gunsgreen House and a cemetery watch-house built to stand guard against the Resurrectionists (body snatchers).
 Many of the features of a traditional fishing village are preserved in the narrow streets and "vennels".

 Eyemouth is not far from the small villages of Ayton, Reston, St Abbs, Coldingham, and Burnmouth, all in Berwickshire.

 The coast offers opportunities for birdwatching, walking, fishing and diving.
 Accommodation includes several hotels, B&Bs and a holiday park.